expo/expo/docs/pages/versions/v35.0.0/introduction/walkthrough.md

 ---
-title: Managed Workflow Walkthrough
+title: Walkthrough
 sidebar_title: Walkthrough
 ---

 import Video from '../../../../components/plugins/Video'

-If you're a top-down learner and you would like to get a high-level understanding of what it looks like to build, deploy, and update an app with the managed workflow, this is the right place for you. **Feel free to skip this if you just want to write code as quickly as possible** &mdash; [Up and Running](../up-and-running/) is for you.
+There's no need to install anything or even understand everything here, this page is meant to give you an overview of some of the big pieces of building a managed app.
+In the same way that getting a quick tour of Paris won't make you an expert on Paris, this walkthrough serves to help you identify a few landmarks and the most important areas in the managed workflow.
+You can do a walkthrough of the [bare workflow](../../bare/exploring-bare-workflow/) later on.

 ## Initialize a project

-Let’s get started by initializing a project, as described in [Up and Running](../up-and-running/). `expo init` gives you several options for templates, including a [TypeScript](https://www.typescriptlang.org/) template and one with [React Navigation](https://reactnavigation.org/) installed and configured with a tab-based navigation structure.
+Let’s get started by initializing a project. `expo init` gives you several options for templates, including a [TypeScript](https://www.typescriptlang.org/) template and one with [React Navigation](https://reactnavigation.org/) installed and configured with a tab-based navigation structure.

 <Video file="exploring-managed/init.mp4" spaceAfter={30} />